 - Click the 'Ident' button.
 The display on the top panel of the associated controller flashes.
-This is useful in multi-channel systems for identifying which unit is associated with which GUI. - 3) Click the green Enable button next to the main display to enable the drive channel. - 4) Click the jog buttons on the GUI panel to move the actuator associated with the selected unit.
+This is useful in multi-channel systems for identifying which channel is associated with which GUI. - 3) Click the green button next to the channel display to enable a channel. - 4) Click the jog buttons on the GUI panel to move the actuator associated with the selected channel.
 The step count display for the associated GUI should increment and decrement accordingly.